AltropInc/alt/doc/script/TypeTime.md

 </pre>

 * **`func dt(tz: string=null): datetime`** --
-    returns the date and time of the day. `tz` gives the time zone identifier used to determine the date boundary, and if not given, the defualt time zone is the one in the system or set by the application. <br><pre>
+    returns the date and time of the day. `tz` gives the time zone identifier used to determine the date boundary, and if not given, the default time zone is the one in the system or set by the application. <br><pre>
 t :time = 20221031-10:15:45;
 println("Time of the day in t: ", t.tod());
 println("Tokyo's time of the day in t: ", t.tod("Asia/Tokyo"));